TZstatsADS/Fall2018-project5-sec2-grp4/README.md

 To uncover these questions, we first performed EDA on our data, which consisted of two parts, the sub-borough demographics, and the restaurant features (data extracted from Yelp API).

 ![image](figs/xgboost.png)
 Next, we defined the popularity index, which adjusted the over-high ratings with only a small number of reviews.
-Then, we applied the XGBoost model in two steps and used the SHAP plots to show how the strongest predictors affect the popularity.
+Then, we applied the XGBoost model for each of the gentrifying and non-gentrifying areas in two steps, and used the SHAP plots to show how the strongest predictors affect the popularity.

 + In the first step, we explored the relationship between the sub-borough statistics and the restaurant popularity to give insights on how to choose the right place.

 + In the second step, we regressed the residuals obtained from the first step on the restaurant features and discussed how pricing and service can further add value to the business.

 ![image](figs/map.png)
 Finally, we visualized the data on the map.
 The blue shades represent the sub-borough demographics, and the red dots represent the popularity score for each restaurant.
 User can select service types and price levels to filter the restaurants.